ctrl-alt-test/engine8/README.md

 ## Contributing
 Fork your own and submit a pull request, ideas always welcome.
 Please don't add any additional dependencies unless it's a single-file-header library or something similar, and non-GPL licensed.
 Inclusion of CMake or other such tools is also not considered.

-## TODO
-* Automatically render and dump audio in Editor mode if no .wav already exists.
-* Support for more softsynths?
-* Editor mode overlays (non-interactive seekbar, etc.).
-* More functionality to add further render passes easily.
-* Continue Structuring the code better so not everything is inlined in the main loop.
-* Write out a version in assembly to use in the Release configuration.

 ## Acknowledgements
 * Rimina for initial motivation and OpenGL debug functions.